What Causes Moles to Suddenly Appear in Adults?

 Causes of New Moles in Adults

-There are several reasons why Spring adults may develop a mole later in life.
+There are several reasons why adults may develop a mole later in life.
 These causes include:

 We all know that women’s bodies change dramatically during pregnancy and menopause, and these changes can also include changes to the skin.

-The older a Spring patient is, the more likely he or she is to develop a new mole.
+The older a patient is, the more likely they are to develop a new mole.

-Those with lighter skin and hair are not only more likely to have existing moles, but they are more likely to develop new moles in adulthood, too.
+Those with lighter, fair, or red skin and hair are not only more likely to have existing moles, but they are more likely to develop new moles in adulthood, too.

+Moles can result from your body responding to drugs, or certain antibiotics, hormones, or antidepressants that suppress your immune system.
 All medications have side effects, and some medications make patients develop new moles.
-When you see Dr. Perri to determine if mole removal is necessary, make sure you give him a full list of all the medications you take.
+Dr. Perri can determine if mole removal is necessary, so make sure you give him a full list of all the medications you take.

 Certain genes are known to cause moles in adulthood, and it’s believed there are many yet-to-be-discovered genetic causes of adult moles, too.